awostenberg/bug-free-train/README.md

 	- (basic - first dojo) when hosted by game master http://mobster.cc/ (use “learn to mob” button to see scoring)
 	- (advanced) when git handover https://mob.sh/

+## day 15

+### white hat
+    participants.
+2 m,a.
+    today: adrs on variety topics, beginning with "why not whatsapp" tried WhatsApp & took notes in docs/adr not dojo; pair writing session whose work product was our first ADR

+### yellow hat
+    enjoyed bringing new things to attention
+    it was a work session, not practice session

 ## day 10